-Whether you’re headed for a wine-tasting trip to Bordeaux, a surf weekend in Biarritz, a ski excursion to Annecy or a midnight run to the épicerie, you’re likely to encounter French people along the way.
+Whether you’re headed for a wine-tasting trip to Bordeaux, a surf weekend in Biarritz, a ski excursion to Annecy or a midnight run to the épicerie, you’re likely to encounter some French people along the way.

 If not, something’s not right and you may still be in Wisconsin.

 In any case, if you want to earn yourself some Gaulish groupies, you’re going to have to brush up on your French.
 Have a look at this sweet list of 9 French films we’ve especially created for you.
 Warning: films not actually created just for you.
 If you’re still feeling frisky, check out our additional post on 10 great movies to learn French.

 1) Astérix et Obélix, mission Cléopâtre (2002)

 Astérix et Obélix, mission Cléopâtre is adapted from the comic book Astérix and Cleopatra, part of the classic Franco-Belgian series Astérix, created in 1959 by René Goscinny (1926 – 1977) and Albert Uderzo (1927 – ).

 The adventures of Astérix (and Obélix), two lovable if chauvinistic Gauls have been a worldwide success with more than 350 million comic albums sold around the world, including numerous film adaptations.
 Humor, parody and an emphasis on the contemporary stereotypes of French society, but especially non-French society, are all part of its long-lasting recipe for success.

 2) Le père Noël est une ordure (1982)